 - Be smart with your bank accounts – consider using a term deposit or shop around for the best interest rate.
 Every tiny percentage point helps, so make sure you understand what different accounts can deliver but also make sure you know how the interest is calculated and any ancillary costs.

 - Get the facts – figure out how much you really need.
-Outlined below is a table showing figures for a 20% deposit, but you may find you can make your first purchase with 10% or less with the First Home Buyers grants.
+Use one of the many stamp duty calculators to determine how much stamp duty you will need to pay.
+But remember you might not have to pay stamp duty if you qualify for one of the government exemptions.
 Lower deposits may incur costs such as mortgage insurance, but speak to a mortgage broker to get the comparison outcomes so you know what you’re dealing with.
 Included in the table below are stamp duty fees, but you should also factor in at least $2,000 for conveyancing / legal fees.
 Depending on what and where you purchase, there may be other fees, however you will have the basics covered by at least understanding your deposit, stamp duty, interest rate / repayments and conveyancing costs.

 Two more tips and a word of encouragement